GET A FREE, NO-RISK QUOTE

 Non-Recourse Factoring

 There are two basic types of receivables financing – non-recourse factoring and factoring with full recourse.
-With both types of receivables financing there are three parties directly involved:
+With both types of receivables financing, there are three parties directly involved:

 • An organization that invoices its customers for payment (the “client”)